Heat Pump Water Heaters

 - Higher costs to purchase and install.

 - They require more space to meet the air flow requirements of the heat pump module.

 - They operate at lower efficiency levels in our northern climate.
 By drawing heat from the surrounding air, they place higher demand on central heating systems resulting in efficiency losses during the winter season.

 - Recovery is slow in heat pump only mode.
 If the hot water supply depletes, it may take five hours to fully recover in heat pump mode.
-While you can switch to electric resistance for faster recovery, you will lose the efficiency of the heat pump mode for that time period.
+While you can switch to electric resistance for faster recovery, you'll lose the efficiency of the heat pump mode for that time period.

 - Fan and compressor operations are noisy.
 This may be an issue if placed in a living space or near a basement family room.